flatironinstitute/sciware/20_Documentation/main.md

   - All users, from basic to sophisticated uses
   - People who want to know *how to solve a particular problem* rather than *how to use a particular function*
   - Can be a "cookbook", a gallery, or if extensive enough, a way to show exhaustively what your tool can do
+  - how to string together may funcs in a package.
+Use FINUFFT tutorial.
 - Fully worked (and working!) examples
   - Ideally cover the full gamut of what people would want to do with your tool
   - Distinction: Unlike API documentation, this does *not* need to be organized the same way as your implementation/code!